rahulkavale/rahulkavale.github.io/_posts/2014-11-16-scrap-your-map-reduce.markdown

 * What it means to operate on RDD vs traditional MapReduce?

-	Abstracts us away from traditional map-reduce style programs, giving us interface of a collection(which is distributed), and hence lot of operations which required quite a boilerplate in MR are now just collection operations, e.g. groupBy, joins, count, distinct, max, min etc.
+	RDD abstracts us away from traditional map-reduce style programs, giving us interface of a collection(which is distributed), and hence lot of operations which required quite a boilerplate in MR are now just collection operations, e.g. groupBy, joins, count, distinct, max, min etc.
 It also allows us to iterative processing quite easily, by sharing RDD between operations.

 	RDD can also be ***optionally cached*** giving quite a performance boost.